 Trailing Stop Orders: Mastering Order Types

-A trailing stop order is a variation on a standard stop order that can help traders seeking to control the price of their trades.
+A trailing stop order is a variation on a standard stop order that can help stock traders who want to potentially follow the trend while managing their exit strategy.
 Here we explain trailing stop orders, consider why, when, and how they might be used, and discuss their potential risks.

 What is a trailing stop order?